lomorage/openwrt-packages/README.md

 ./scripts/feeds install -p lomorage -f libwebp
 ```

-Then you can use `make menuconfig` and choose the packages, and run following command to compile ufraw, you can use similar command to compile others:
+Then you need **use `make menuconfig` and choose the packages**, and run following command to compile ufraw, you can use similar command to compile others:

 ```
 make -j5 package/ufraw/compile package/index V=s